travis/factual-clojure-driver/README.md

 {:total_row_count 26, :included_rows 12, :version 3, :status "ok"}
 ````

-Ok, we got back a full 12 results, and there's actually a total of 26 cafes near us.
+We got back the full limit of 12 results, and we can see there's a total of 26 cafes near us.
 Let's take a look at a few of the cafes we got back:

 ````clojure
 > (map :name (take 3 cafes))